Stuycs-K/final-project-8-fangl-lia/WORKLOG.md

 ### 06-09
 Finished helper methods for turns and fouls.
 Added all turn and foul rules in Turns branch.
 Added win screen and win text.

+## 06-11
+Added glowing avatars to represent players.
+Added announcement text to announce which player has stripes and solids.
+Added display of stripes and solids for each player using 'mini racks' next to each player.

 ## Andrew Li

 ### 05-22